kdave/btrfs-progs/Documentation/Status.rst

 The data affected by the defragmentation process will be newly written and will consume new space, the links to the original extents will not be kept.
-See also :doc:`btrfs-filesystem<btrfs-filesystem>` .
+See also :doc:`btrfs-filesystem` .
 Though autodefrag affects newly written data, it can read a few adjacent blocks (up to 64KiB) and write the contiguous extent to a new location.
 The adjacent blocks will be unshared.
 This happens on a smaller scale than